esphome/esphome-devices/_devices/DETA-Grid-Connect-Smart-Switch/DETA-Grid-Connect-Smart-Switch.md

 ## General Notes

 The DETA [Smart Single Switch (6911HA)](https://www.bunnings.com.au/deta-smart-single-gang-light-switch-touch-activated-with-grid-connect_p0098811) and [Smart Double Switch (6912HA)](https://www.bunnings.com.au/deta-smart-double-gang-light-switch-touch-activated-with-grid-connect_p0098812) are made by Arlec as part of the [Grid Connect ecosystem](https://grid-connect.com.au/), and are sold at Bunnings in Australia and New Zealand.
-They can be flashed without disassembly or soldering [using tuya-convert](#tuya-convert).
+Older models can be flashed without disassembly or soldering [using tuya-convert](#tuya-convert) however recently purchased evices may require serial flashing.

-[Triple](https://www.bunnings.com.au/deta-smart-touch-activated-triple-gang-light-switch-with-grid-connect_p0161014) and [quadruple](https://www.bunnings.com.au/deta-smart-touch-activated-quad-gang-light-switch-with-grid-connect_p0161015) variants also appear to be available in Australia, but not currently in New Zealand.
-Given that the double uses the same pins as the single, it is likely that the triple and quadruple variants also share their pin configurations for the first two switches - but this has not been confirmed.
+[Triple 6903HA](https://www.bunnings.com.au/deta-smart-touch-activated-triple-gang-light-switch-with-grid-connect_p0161014) and [Quad 6904HA](https://www.bunnings.com.au/deta-smart-touch-activated-quad-gang-light-switch-with-grid-connect_p0161015)  The pin outs on the 3 & 4 gang switches are different to the 1 and 2 gang switches.

 ## GPIO Pinout